locnguyen14/PetAppAPI/README.md

 2. Document how to run the app locally:

 - Need to communicate with another device --> expose the server with the ip machine.
-Example, if your machine IP is x.x.x.x and the app is running on port 8000 --> python manage.py x.x.x.x:8000
+Example, if your machine IP is x.x.x.x and the app is running on port 8000 --> python manage.py runserver x.x.x.x:8000